asgaardlab/21-markos-test_case_improvement_framework-code/README.md

  - [association-rules](/association-rules/): contains the notebooks with the source code of our experiments with frequent itemset and association rule mining.

- - [test-case-similarity](/test-case-similarity/): contains the notebooks with the source code of our experiments with different test case similarity techniques.
+ The notebooks with the source code of our experiments with different test case similarity techniques can be found in the [epository of our previous work](https://github.com/asgaardlab/test-case-similarity-technique)

 ---